hakuban-create/Chest_xray_Project_4/README.md

  <img width="700" alt="Screenshot 2024-06-16 at 9 41 31 AM" src="https://github.com/hakuban-create/Chest_xray_Project_4/assets/154090947/3e57aaf1-6b13-4cdb-9eba-295660a7b579">

 We defined a set of image processing functions to preprocess images for our chest x-ray dataset.
-These functions include sharpening, denoising, histogram equalization, normalization, resizing, and denormalization
+These functions include sharpening, denoising, histogram equalization,and resizing.

-- The sharpen function you've defined applies a sharpening filter to the input image using a specific kernel for sharpening.
-The kernel you are using is a 3x3.
+- The sharpen function applied a sharpening filter to the input image using a specific kernel for sharpening.
+The kernel we used is a 3x3.
-- Gaussian blur helps in reducing noise and unwanted details in the image, making it smooth
+- We used Gaussian blur to help in reducing noise and unwanted details in the image, making it smooth
-- Histogram equalization is a technique that enhances the contrast of an image by spreading out the intensity values across the histogram.
+- Histogram equalization was used to enhance the contrast of an image by spreading out the intensity values across the histogram.
-- the normalization is performed by dividing all pixel values in the image by 255.0 to ensure pixel values are normalized between 1 and 0
-- resize(image): This function resizes the input image to a fixed size of 256x256 pixels using OpenCV's resize function.
+- Resize(image): This function resized the input image to a fixed size of 256x256 pixels using OpenCV's resize function.
-- The denormalization function multiplies all pixel values in the image by 255.
-This operation brings the pixel values back to their original scale after normalization.
-- preprocess(image): This function applies a series of image processing steps to the input image.
-It first equalizes the histogram, then denoises the image, sharpens it, and finally resizes it to 256x256 pixels.
+- Preprocess(image): This function applied a series of image processing steps to the input image.
+It first equalized the histogram, then denoised the image, sharpened it, and finally resized it to 256x256 pixels.

 Thereafter, we looped through the images in the "NORMAL" category of the training set, reading each image using OpenCV, resizing it to 256x256 pixels, and then appending the resized image to the X_train list while adding the label "0" (indicating "NORMAL") to the y_train list.
 Similarly, we processed the images in the "PNEUMONIA" category of the training set.
 We read each image, resizing it to 256x256 pixels, and then appended it to the resized image to the X_train list while adding the label "1" (indicating "PNEUMONIA") to the y_train list.
 We did the same for the test dataset and after, we converted our feature and label lists to Numpy Arrays to better suit Machine Learning models.